albertnel/easypeasyfluent/README.md

 I've also added sample populated logs I generated during my testing.
 It can be found in the folder `sample_logs`.

 ## Bonus Points

-- I'm happy to report that I implemented the call of the background process using Symfony/Process.
+- ✅ I'm happy to report that I implemented the call of the background process using Symfony/Process.
-- I implemented try/catch with exception handling (specific and finally general type exceptions) in every place where execution starts and might throw an error.
+- ✅ I implemented try/catch with exception handling (specific and finally general type exceptions) in every place where execution starts and might throw an error.
+- ✅ Job delays
+- ✅ Job priorities